 Lavington Planer Mill Ltd. makes its first major acquisition and doubles in size with the purchase of Hoover Sawmills Ltd.

-Based upon family discussions, the company gets a new name: Tolko Industries Ltd. Many people wonder where "Tolko" comes from – it is composed of every second letter of the Thorlakson name.
+Based upon family discussions and Harold's suggestions, the company gets a new name: Tolko Industries Ltd. Many people wonder where "Tolko" comes from – it is composed of every second letter of the Thorlakson name.

-Fire destroys the Hoover sawmill operation and the company consolidates both locations at Lavington.
+Fire destroys the Hoover sawmill operation and the company consolidates both operations at Lavington.
 A second sawmill line and a graveyard shift are added to help accommodate the growth.

 Harold Thorlakson, seeing the business was doing well in the hands of his sons, turns control of the business over to them.